Louis Sharp: 2025

 Sharp completed both days of post-season testing with Prema Racing in Jerez.

 2026

-For the 2026 season, Sharp moved to Prema Racing alongside Enzo Deligny and James Wharton.
+For the 2026 season, Sharp moved to Prema Racing alongside José Garfias and James Wharton.
+Prior to the Monza round, Sharp announced that he had split with Prema to focus on his 2027 plans and was replaced by Alex Powell.

-In addition to his 2026 Formula 3 campaign, he is set to compete in the 2026 Formula Regional Oceania Trophy season during the winter.
+In addition to his Formula 3 campaign, Sharp competed in the Formula Regional Oceania Trophy during the winter with mtec Motorsport.